-Many hotels already use IoT devices, including voice assistants, smart thermostats, automated door locks, to greatly enhance guest experience.
+Many hotels already use IoT devices, including voice assistants, smart thermostats, and automated door locks to greatly enhance guest experience.
 With the right IoT Analytics tools, you can also use the data collected by these IoT devices and sensors to drive down costs and improve maintenance while making your guests happier from the moment they book their stay.

-How can IoT analytics benefit your hospitality business?
+How can IoT Analytics benefit your hospitality business?

-1. Give your Guests a “Personal Touch “
+1. Give your guests a "personal touch"

-Over time, this data can give you insights into guest preferences, including their preferred room temperature, lighting, and shading, and even what foods they like to eat at hotel restaurants, which facilities they use (gym, pool, etc.), or which tours they went on.
+Over time, this data can give you insights into guest preferences, including their preferred room temperature, lighting, and shading, and even what food they like to eat at hotel restaurants, which facilities they use (gym, pool, etc.), or which tours they went on.

 2. Target “High Rollers”

-For example, above is a IoT analytics dashboard for a guest who makes use of almost every hotel service.
+For example, below is a IoT analytics dashboard for a guest who makes use of almost every hotel service.
 Based on analysis, the guest is tagged as a high roller and proper alerts and upsell recommendations will be sent out to staff on the guest’s next visit.

 The attractive, visual design of IoT analytics tools allows your building managers, room attendants, front desk clerks, and other personnel to make use of data, trends, and alerts from your IoT systems with minimum fuss and training.

-You can use IoT analytics to find out when guests leave their rooms so you can turn off lights and lower room temperatures.
+You can use analytics for IoT to find out when guests leave their rooms so you can turn off lights and lower room temperatures.
 You can detect when they’re back to turn on those same lights and increase the temperature to the previous level.

 In addition, IoT devices and analytics can be used to discover unusual energy and water usage.
 This can help you identify potential maintenance or electronics issues such as a leaky toilet or a device that isn’t going into sleep mode.
 All of this can help you greatly lower the utility costs associated with each room.

-5. Move from Preventative to Predictive Maintenance
+5. Move from preventative to predictive maintenance

 Preventative maintenance has been the standard in the hospitality industry for many years.
 Regular maintenance checks help reduce guest complaints and prolong equipment life.
 Predictive maintenance takes this much further—allowing you to predict when equipment might fail and find out immediately if there is a problem.

 IoT sensors in room thermostats and air conditioners can be used with analytics tools to identify problem equipment.
 For example, if the temperature in a room is higher than other rooms while the air conditioner is on, this could indicate a problem with the air conditioner.
-Similarly, if water usage is trending upwards in a room or water is being used while no one is in the room, this could indicate a leaky faucet or toilet.
+Similarly, if water usage is trending upwards in a room while no one is inside, this could indicate a leaky faucet or toilet.

 With IoT analytics, you can predict issues and correct them proactively for the sake of guest experience and your bottom line.
 Want to find out more about how your company can benefit from IoT analytics?
-Check out Analance IOT Analytics Today
+Demo Analance today.